DominicMachado/DominicMachado.github.io/docs/latn-102-s22/schedule-latn102-s22.md

 ## Week 13 (4/25 - 4/29)

 ### Monday, April 25
-- Optative subjunctive
-- Potential subjunctive
+- Reading and review

-### Wednesday, April 29
+### Friday, April 29
-- Imperatives
-- Hortatory subjunctive
+- No class!

 [Back to top.](#top)